michael-wall/saml-restore-tool/README.md

 ## Sample Logging outout ##
 ```
 [SamlRestoreToolServiceImpl:61] Started running restoreSamlConfig.
-[SamlRestoreToolServiceImpl:63] Environment uses com.liferay.saml.opensaml.integration.internal.credential.DLKeyStoreManagerImpl
+[SamlRestoreToolServiceImpl:62] Environment uses com.liferay.saml.opensaml.integration.internal.credential.DLKeyStoreManagerImpl
-[SamlRestoreToolServiceImpl:108] Started processing SAML configuration for Web ID liferay.com
+[SamlRestoreToolServiceImpl:130] liferay.com: Started processing SAML configuration.
-[SamlRestoreToolServiceImpl:202] IdP count is 2 for Web ID liferay.com.
+[SamlRestoreToolServiceImpl:234] liferay.com: IdP count is 2.
-[SamlRestoreToolServiceImpl:416] The restorable SAML KeyStore has been successfully loaded for SP Entity ID mw-sp for Web ID liferay.com.
+[SamlRestoreToolServiceImpl:481] liferay.com: The restorable SAML KeyStore has been successfully loaded for SP Entity ID mw-sp.
-[SamlRestoreToolServiceImpl:423] The SAML KeyStore has been successfully updated for SP Entity ID mw-sp for Web ID liferay.com.
+[SamlRestoreToolServiceImpl:488] liferay.com: The SAML KeyStore has been successfully updated for SP Entity ID mw-sp.
-[SamlRestoreToolServiceImpl:450] The (Signing) Certificate and Private Key have been successfully verified for SP Entity ID mw-sp for Web ID liferay.com.
+[SamlRestoreToolServiceImpl:516] liferay.com: The (Signing) Certificate and Private Key have been successfully verified for SP Entity ID mw-sp.
-[SamlRestoreToolServiceImpl:462] The Encryption Certificate and Private Key have been successfully verified for SP Entity ID mw-sp for Web ID liferay.com.
+[SamlRestoreToolServiceImpl:528] liferay.com: The Encryption Certificate and Private Key have been successfully verified for SP Entity ID mw-sp.
-[SamlRestoreToolServiceImpl:344] A new SAML IdP Connection Keycloak IdP 1 for IdP Entity ID http://localhost:8088/realms/mw has been successfully created for Web ID liferay.com.
+[SamlRestoreToolServiceImpl:398] liferay.com: A new SAML IdP Connection Keycloak IdP 1 for IdP Entity ID http://localhost:8088/realms/mw has been successfully created.
-[SamlRestoreToolServiceImpl:344] A new SAML IdP Connection Keycloak IdP 2 for IdP Entity ID http://mw.com:8088/realms/mw has been successfully created for Web ID liferay.com.
+[SamlRestoreToolServiceImpl:398] liferay.com: A new SAML IdP Connection Keycloak IdP 2 for IdP Entity ID http://mw.com:8088/realms/mw has been successfully created.
-[SamlRestoreToolServiceImpl:375] The SAML SP Configuration has been successfully updated for SP Entity ID mw-sp for Web ID liferay.com and SAML is now enabled.
+[SamlRestoreToolServiceImpl:438] liferay.com: The SAML SP Configuration has been successfully updated for SP Entity ID mw-sp and SAML is now enabled.
-[SamlRestoreToolServiceImpl:263] Finished processing SAML configuration for SP Entity ID mw-sp for Web ID liferay.com.
+[SamlRestoreToolServiceImpl:305] liferay.com: Finished processing SAML configuration for SP Entity ID mw-sp.
-[SamlRestoreToolServiceImpl:289] SAML configurations restored: 1
+[SamlRestoreToolServiceImpl:332] SAML configurations restored: 1
-[SamlRestoreToolServiceImpl:293]  > liferay.com, SAML has been restored successfully.
+[SamlRestoreToolServiceImpl:336]  > liferay.com, SAML has been restored successfully.
-[SamlRestoreToolServiceImpl:296] SAML configurations not restored: 0
+[SamlRestoreToolServiceImpl:341] SAML configurations not restored: 0
-[SamlRestoreToolServiceImpl:303] Finished running restoreSamlConfig.
+[SamlRestoreToolServiceImpl:352] Finished running restoreSamlConfig.
 ```

 ## Using the SAML Restore Tool outside of Liferay PaaS ##